 We've also created some resources, with the input of other carers which you can dip into at our own timing:

 Three quick tips to help lift our mood.
 We may not feel that lifting our mood is appropriate or we may simply not feel up to it.
 And that's OK.
 Perhaps it will feel easier tomorrow.

 Maybe a helpful way to approach this is to think of the benefit for the person we care for.
 If our mood is lifted, they will feel that energy.
 If you’ve read Rosie’s blog, there is a time for floodgates and talking through your emotions, and a time for laughing too.

 “Allow yourself to find the pieces of humour wherever you can - it’s the moments of levity that will stay with you.”

-I'll leave you with a short, relaxing, guided visualisation, which may support you to drift of to a much deserved sleep.
+We'll also leave you with a short, relaxing, guided visualisation, which may support you to drift off to a much-deserved sleep.
 Sleep is where we replenish and repair.
-I don't know about you, but I handle everything better after a good sleep.
-Sometimes even a 5 minute power nap can be incredibly revitalising.
+Sometimes even a five-minute power nap can be incredibly revitalising.